RenoirGroup/training-platform/README.md

 ```

+## Database Initialization

+The application **automatically initializes** the database with sample data on the first login attempt.
+This ensures the platform works immediately in both development and production environments without manual database setup.

+**Sample data includes:**
+- 4 demo users (admin, boss, 2 consultants)
+- 5 sample levels (including 1 boss level)
+- Training materials and tests
+- 15 predefined achievements

+Simply start the server and login - the database will be created automatically!

 ## Known Issues

-1. **Local D1 Development**: `wrangler pages dev` and `wrangler d1 execute` use separate database instances locally.
-For best results, restart the dev server after running migrations.

-2. **Password Hashes**: Sample passwords use bcrypt hashing.
+1. **Password Hashes**: Sample passwords use bcrypt hashing.
 For production, ensure proper password policies are enforced.

-3. **Static Files**: All training materials are external SharePoint links.
+2. **Static Files**: All training materials are external SharePoint links.
 No file uploads are supported due to Cloudflare Workers limitations.

 ## Support